ig248/deepquantiles/README.md

 # Deep Continuous Quantile Regression
 This package explores different approaches to learning the uncertainty, and, more generally, the conditional distribution of the target variable.
+We introduce a new type of network, the "Deep Continuous Quantile Regression Network", that approximates the inverse conditional CDF directly by a mult-layer perceptron, instead of relying on variational methods which require priors on the functional form of the distribution.
+In many cases we find that it presents a robust alternative to well-known Mixture Density Networks`.

 ![](https://raw.githubusercontent.com/ig248/deepquantiles/master/README_pics/comparison_good_MDN_good_CDF.png)